SageData is based in Ottawa, Ontario, Canada

-At these frequencies, the wavelength of the transmitted signal is much shorter, so the tags use a simple antennae, and there is no longer a need for coils with multiple turns.
-This makes the design much simpler, though the antennae still needs to be a few inches long to give a reasonable read reliability.
+At these frequencies, the wavelength of the transmitted signal is much shorter, so the tags use a simple antennae.
+This makes the design much simpler, though the antennae still needs to be long enough to give a reasonable read reliability.
 Often, also, the tags are encapsulated, and may be artificially thick, to enable the tag to be mounted on a metal surface.
 In this case the actual tag mechanism is stood off from the metal by the thickness of the tag.

 Read ranges can be up to twenty feet of more, but the tags are more affected by metal or liquid.
 Placing your hand over a tag can reduce its readability.

 These tags often have the ability to store information, typically to identify a specific item by using codes to identify company, model, and serial number.